0xVikas/mpquic-demo/README.md

 Install latest version of Golang

 - Required changes/fixes:
-> Replace the hardcoded url "quic.clemente.io" at quic-go/internal/handshake/crypto_setup_client.go in mp-quic project
+> Replace the hardcoded url "quic.clemente.io" at quic-go/internal/handshake/crypto_setup_client.go in mp-quic project with h.hostname

  - To run the server: